-We recently spoke with the highly-experienced consultant physician, Professor Franklin Joseph, to find out how this condition impacts young women and how it should be treated.
+We recently spoke with the highly-experienced consultant physician, Professor Franklin Joseph, to find out how this condition impacts young women, its' relationship to weight loss, and how it should be treated.

 Polycystic ovary syndrome (PCOS) – Sarah’s story